Forgot Your Password?

 An e-mail loop helps keep parents and Teens informed about upcoming activities as well as other homeschool opportunities from the greater homeschool community.

-Students of subscribers are eligible to participate in a ceremony organized by parents and graduating students.
-This is a meaningful event for family and friends to attend and a beautiful way to acknowledge to personal accomplishments and educational achievements of our graduates
+SCOPE families are eligible to participate in a ceremony organized by parents and graduating students.
+This is a meaningful event for family and friends to attend and a beautiful way to acknowledge accomplishments and educational achievements of our graduates